Defining Quantum Games: Quantum Physics and Games

-A quantum computer is able to create certain types of data needed for a game beforehand, which therefore offers the possibility of developing a quantum game that would be faster and more responsive than one run on a quantum computer.
-This led then to the development of \textit{Quantum Solitaire}, an online card game developed using Unity.
-In this, randomness is generated in a conventional way, but based on probabilities calculated from a prototype quantum computer.
-So, though the game does access quantum quantum non-locality directly during play, the play is governed by an instance when this phenomenon was truly implemented.
-In this game your mission is to collect all the possible red and black cards from the deck using as few hands as possible.
-Here the player may use knowledge of quantum mechanics to draw conclusions on which combinations of flipping the cards up gives the best probabilities of success.
+\textit{Quantum Solitaire} (2017) is an online card game connected to a quantum computer, developed using Unity \cite{wootton2018history,woottonsolitaire}.
+A quantum computer generates certain types of data needed for the game beforehand, making \textit{Quantum Solitaire} faster and more responsive than earlier quantum computer games.
+Although randomness in \textit{Quantum Solitaire} is generated conventionally, it is based on probabilities calculated by a prototype quantum computer.
+Thus, while the game does not access a quantum computer directly during gameplay, its mechanics are governed by quantum phenomena.
+In this game, the player aims to collect all the red and black cards from the deck using as few moves as possible.
+Knowledge of quantum mechanics can be used to determine the best strategies for success.\\

-Educational games have also been connected to quantum computers.
-In 2018 a two-player cooperative board game \textit{Entanglion} was created at IBM Research to introduce basic quantum computing concepts \cite{entanglion}.
-Also, the mobile game \textit{Hello Quantum} was developed by a collaboration between IBM Quantum and the University of Basel for teaching the logic behind quantum computational operations through approachable puzzles.
-An alternate version of this was later developed, entitled \textit{Hello Qiskit}, as part of IBM Quantum’s interactive textbook~\cite{wootton2020teach}.
+Educational games about quantum computers have accompanied the release of open-access cloud services.
+In 2018, a two-player cooperative board game, \textit{Entanglion}, was created at IBM Research to introduce basic quantum computing concepts \cite{weisz2018}.
+The game, available open source, introduces players to various aspects of quantum computing, including hardware and software components, through a narrative set in a futuristic galactic adventure \cite{entanglion}.
+The mobile game \textit{Hello Quantum} (2018) was developed in collaboration between IBM Quantum and the University of Basel for teaching the logic behind quantum computational operations through approachable puzzles \cite{seskir2022}.
+Educational materials titled \textit{Hello Qiskit}, were also included as part of IBM Quantum’s interactive textbook \cite{wootton2020teach}. \textit{$Q| Cards >$} (2019) was created as an online card game for teaching basic logic behind quantum computing and determining the winner on a quantum computer \cite{kultima2021qgj, wootton2022}.
+It was developed originally at the game developing event \textit{Quantum Game Jam} (introduced in more detail in the next subsection) and further developed together with IBM.\\

-Procedural generation has brought advantages in particular in level design.
-This procedure combines computer-generated randomness to algorithms, which has offered a great inspiration for combining quantum computers with procedural algorithms \cite{wootton2020,wootton2020a}.
+Quantum computers have not only been used as hardware for games, but their development and the advantages of quantum algorithms have also inspired level design in games.
+Procedural map generation that combines quantum computer-generated randomness with algorithms has shown promising results \cite{wootton2020,wootton2020a}.
+These proof-of-principle methods are based on the idea of using quantum interference to create unique effects in a blurring process.
+The concept has been generalised for use in procedural generation for music and art, as well as in computer games \cite{wootton2021}.